nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: UC02 view upcoming task.

    Actor: User
    Preconditions: User is logged in

 **MSS**

-1.User requests to view upcoming task
+1. User requests to view upcoming task
-2.System will show the list of upcoming task
+2. System will show the list of upcoming task
    Use Case end.

 **Extension**